openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 3. Run the tool with `./scripts/nope.py`

 ## Fetching metrics using touchstone
 NetObserv metrics uploaded to elasticsearch can be fetched using `touchstone` tool provided by [benchmark-comparison](https://github.com/cloud-bulldozer/benchmark-comparison).
-Once you have touchstone setup, you can run command as below:
+Once you have touchstone setup, you can run command as:
 `$ touchstone_compare/bin/touchstone_compare --database elasticsearch -url <elasticsearch instance:port> -u <run uuid> --config=scripts/netobserv_touchstone.json`